jsomers1/snakeid-image-classifier/README.md

   <img src="snake_images/1.jpeg" width="428" height="298"/>
   <img src="snake_images/2.jpeg" width="428" height="298"/>
 </div>
-This model uses transfer learning and Google's Inception V3 CNN to classify images of different species of snake.
-The model classifies images into 2 species classes currently with about 88% accuracy.
+This model uses transfer learning and Google's Inception V3 convolutional neural network to classify images of different species of the suborder *Serpentes*, specifically those of the genus *Agkistrodon*.
+The model currently classifies 2 species classes with about 88% accuracy.
 Future project goals include adding many more species to the image library and continued development of a web app in Flask.

 # Table of Contents
 * [Tools](#tools)